SethDijkstra/docker-challenge-template/README.md

     ports:
       - "8000:80"
     depends_on:
-      - app'
+      - app
+Step 4

-Step 4: Create an nginx.conf file for NGINX to listen on port 8000 and forward requests to the NodeJS application.
+Create an nginx.conf file for NGINX to listen on port 8000 and forward requests to the NodeJS application.

+nginx
+Copy code
-'events {}
+events {}

 http {
     server {